 - Take the Massage and Bodywork Licensing Exam (MBLEx) administered by the Federation of State Massage Therapy Boards.
 Passing the MBLEx is necessary to apply for a license as a massage therapist in North Carolina.
 Other states may require graduates to pass a different exam.

 - Function as providers of massage therapy care, as managers of care, as members of the discipline of body workers, and as members of the multidisciplinary team.

 - Strive for excellence and assume leadership roles in providing quality therapeutic massage care to clients and groups in a variety of settings.

-Coursework includes normal human anatomy and physiology, therapeutic massage, ethical/legal issues, business practices, nutrition, and psychology.
+Coursework includes normal human anatomy and physiology, therapeutic massage, ethical/legal issues, and business practices.
 Employment opportunities in North Carolina may be found in massage clinics, rehabilitation centers, wellness / fitness departments, home health agencies, medical offices, long-term care facilities, spas and salons, health and sports clubs, and private practices.